(circa December 21)

 I sorrow not,

-though the icy winds blast.
+the icy winds blast.

 I sorrow not,